IDMNYU/audiolab/docs/synths.md

 9. Y signal bias knob

 *Notes:*
-- The 2Q/4Q Multiplier's selection switches (*5*, *6*, and *7*) allow you to choose whether to create amplitude or ring modulation effects *independently* of the type of input signal.
-In other words, unlike the Serge VCA and ring modulator circuits, a DC input can be used to ring modulate an AC carrier, or an AC signal can be used as an amplitude control without the artifacts caused by inverting the carrier signal.
+- The 2Q/4Q Multiplier's selection switches (*5*, *6*, and *7*) allow you to choose whether to create amplitude or ring modulation effects *independently* of the type of input signals your using.
+In other words, unlike the Serge VCA and ring modulator circuits, a DC input can be used to ring modulate an AC carrier, or an AC signal can be used as an amplitude envelope without the artifacts caused by inverting the carrier signal.

 #### Mixer

-The **Mixer** on the Fritz panels, like the Mixer on the Random\*Source Serge, allows for the buffered scaling and mixing of multiple AC or DC signals.
+The **Mixer** on the Fritz panels, like the Mixer on the Random\*Source Serge, allows for the buffered scaling and mixing of multiple AC signals.
 On this Mixer module, four inputs can be mixed with attenuation knobs, and the module offers both a regular output and an inverted one with the signal 180-degrees out of phase.

 <img src = "./img/sergefritz_1_7.png" width="40%" title="Mixer" alt="Mixer">